 Harlambos, M. (1998): Sociology: Themes and Perspective, New Delhi: O.U.P.
 Harlambos & Holborn (2000): Sociology, London: Harper-Collins.

 Inkeles, Alex (1987): What is Sociology?
 New Delhi: Prentice-Hall of India.
 Johnson, Harry M. (1995): Sociology: A Systematic Introduction, New Delhi: Allied Publishers.
 MacIver and Page (1974): Society: An Introductory Analysis, New Delhi: Macmillan & co.
-P. Gisbert (2010): Fundamental of Sociology, New Delhi: Orient Blackswan. $\underline{B.A.-2^{nd}\ Semester}$ Society, Culture and Social Change Maximum Marks - 100 Theory - 80 Internal Assessment - 20 Time - 3 hours Note for paper setter:
+P. Gisbert (2010): Fundamental of Sociology, New Delhi: Orient Blackswan.
+B.A. - 2nd Semester Society, Culture and Social Change Maximum Marks - 100 Theory - 90 Internal Assessment - 10 Time - 3 hours Note: - The Paper setter shall set 8 questions from all the four units with internal choice.
+However, one compulsory question of short answer type (to be answered in 20 - 30 words) and it will cover all the units.
+It will consist of nine sub-questions of two marks each.
+The students will be required to attempt five questions in all.
+All questions will consist of 18 marks each.

-The question paper will consist of four sections containing eight questions with internal choice from each unit i.e. two questions from each unit.
-The candidate will be required to answer five questions in all.
-Four questions will have to be attempted from four units and the fifth question which is compulsory shall be in the short answer type question covering the entire syllabus.
-All the questions shall carry equal marks i.e. 16 each from the units and 5th compulsory question shall be divided in to eight short answer question of 2 marks each i.e. 8x2=16 thus making it the total weightage to 80 marks.
 UNIT - I Society : Tribal, Rural, Urban, Industrial and Post Industrial: Its Nature, Definition & Types UNIT - II Culture: Its Nature, Definition & Types: Material and Non-Material Culture; Socialization: Its Importance Processes and Stages; Social Control: Its Types and Means UNIT - III Processes of Social Change: Industrialization, Secularization, Modernization & Globalization: Its Nature & Impact on Society UNIT - IV Concepts and Basis of Social Stratification: Caste, Class, Power & Gender Readings:

 Bottomore, T.B.
 (1972): Sociology: A Guide to Problems and Literature, Bombay: George Allen and Unwin (India).
-Beteille, A(1992): Essays in Comparative Sociology, Delhi: Oxford University Press.
+Beteille, A(1992) : Essays in Comparative Sociology, Delhi: Oxford University Press.
 Giddens, Anthony (2005): Sociology, Polity Press.

 Harlambos, M. (1998): Sociology: Themes and Perspective, New Delhi: O.U.
 P. Harlambos & Holborn (2000): Sociology, London: Harper-Collins.

 Inkeles, Alex (1987): What is Sociology?
 New Delhi: Prentice-Hall of India.
 Johnson, Harry M. (1995): Sociology: A Systematic Introduction, New Delhi: Allied Publishers.
 MacIver and Page (1974): Society: An Introductory Analysis, New Delhi: Macmillan & co.
 P. Gisbert (2010): Fundamental of Sociology, New Delhi: Orient Blackswan.
-Singh Y. (1983): Modernisation of Indian Tradition, Jaipur, Rawat Publications.
-Sharma K.L.(1986): Essays in Social Stratification, Jaipur, Rawat Publications.
-B.A. - 3rd Semester Methods in Social Research Maximum Marks - 100 Theory - 90 Internal Assessment - 10 Time - 3 hours Note: The Paper setter shall set 8 questions from all the four units with internal choice.
+Singh Y. (1983) : Modernisation of Indian Tradition, Jaipur, Rawat Publications.
+Sharma K.L.(1986) : Essays in Social Stratification, Jaipur, Rawat Publications.
+B.A. - 3rd Semester Methods in Social Research Maximum Marks - 100 Theory - 90 Internal Assessment - 10 Time - 3 hours Note: - The Paper setter shall set 8 questions from all the four units with internal choice.
 However, one compulsory question of short answer type (to be answered in 20 - 30 words) and it will cover all the units.
 It will consist of nine sub-questions of two marks each.
 The students will be required to attempt five questions in all.
 All questions will consist of 18 marks each.
-UNIT - I Concepts of Social Research: Nature, Definition and Steps of Social Research; Objectivity and Subjectivity in Social Research UNIT - II Qualitative Methods: Nature & Characteristics of observation, Interview, Case Study, Content Analysis and Social Survey - Their Importance in Social Research UNIT - III Quantitative Methods: Nature & Characteristics; Research Design, Sampling and Hypothesis: Their Nature, Types and Importance of Social Research UNIT - IV Use of Statistics & Computer in Social Research: Classification and Tabulation of Data; Measures of Central Tendency, Mean, Mode & Median; Use of Computer in Data Analysis Readings:
+UNIT - I Concepts of Social Research: Nature, Definition and Steps of Social Research; Objectivity and Subjectivity in Social Research UNIT - II Qualitative Methods: Nature & Characteristics of observation, Interview, Case Study, Content Analysis and Social Survey - Their Importance in Social Research UNIT - III Quantitative Methods: Nature & Characteristics; Research Design, Sampling and Hypothesis : Their Nature, Types and Importance of Social Research UNIT - IV Use of Statistics & Computer in Social Research: Classification and Tabulation of Data; Measures of Central Tendency, Mean, Mode & Median; Use of Computer in Data Analysis Readings: